boltlessengineer/boltlessengineer.github.io/src/content/blog/neovim-config-without-plugins.md

 In this article, we will look at how to achieve the same functionality in native neovim without famous plugins, and find out what exactly each plugin does and why it is needed.

+> This article is based on my PoC config project: [NativeVim]

 ## Replacing plugins

 ### LSP stuffs